Last Updated on February 20, 2023

 Then, we’re left with the three “mental stats” in 5e.
 Knowing another character’s mental stats can be helpful in a few different scenarios, but it takes some precision planning to pull it off.

-It’s clear that this was an attempt to create some sort of tangible insight-based feature, but it really fails to miss the mark because it has no direct impact on the game.
+It’s clear that this was an attempt to create some sort of tangible insight-based feature, but it really misses the mark because it has no direct impact on the game.

 Misdirection